Back to California

 California Podiatric Pipeline Program

-This law establishes a program within the Department of Health Care Access and Information to promote careers in podiatric medicine by providing educational support for California residents pursuing a doctor of podiatric medicine degree.
+This law establishes a program within the Department of Health Care Access and Information to promote careers in podiatric medicine by supporting California residents pursuing doctor of podiatric medicine degrees.

 What This Bill Does